Business checking account vs. personal checking: What you need to know

 What Kabbage Checking™* has to offer

-Kabbage distinguishes itself from other business banks in having no set-up fees, balance requirements or monthly maintenance fees.
+Business owners who bank with Kabbage can look forward to no set-up fees, no minimum opening deposit, no monthly balance requirements, and no monthly maintenance fees.
 You can use your Kabbage Debit Mastercard® to withdraw cash through a network of free ATMs and deposit cash at over 90,000 retail locations nationwide.
-Perhaps most importantly, you get to take advantage of our industry-best interest rate of 1.10% APY for balances up to $100,000.
+Perhaps most importantly, you get to take advantage of our competitive interest rate of 1.10% APY for balances up to $100,000.

-Learn more about Kabbage Checking can support your small business.
+Learn more about how Kabbage Checking can support your small business.

 Have questions about business accounts vs. checking accounts?
 Check out our FAQs on this topic.

 Do you need business revenue to open a business checking account?

 You do not need to show a profit or earn money before you open your business checking account.
 In fact, opening a separate business checking account should be one of the first things you do when you start your business.

 Many small business checking accounts, however, may require a minimum opening deposit.
 Be sure to read the terms, conditions and fee schedule so you know what the requirements are.

 What factors should I look at when comparing business checking accounts?